 A: We require that all students applying to the EL MSN program take an entrance exam.
-Summer 2014 applicants are required to take the TEAS test.
 Summer 2015 and all future applicants will take the RN Pre-Entrance Exam (PAX) Third Edition administered by the National League for Nursing (NLN).
 Both exams measure your verbal, mathematics and science aptitude.

 Q: What is the minimum entrance exam score I need to be eligible to apply to the School of Nursing?